Light FM (band): History

-Mazzaschi moved to Los Angeles, CA in the summer of 2005 where he formed a new line-up of the band featuring Kim Haden, Harry Trumfio (Pulsars), and Brian Barbier.
+Mazzaschi moved to Los Angeles, CA in the summer of 2005 where he formed a new line-up of the band featuring Kim Haden, Harry Trumfio (The Pulsars), and Brian Barbier.
 They self-released their self-produced Save the Drama EP in the fall of 2007.
-The band later released their sophomore full length, Black Magic Marker on San Francisco based Devil in the Woods Records in October 2008.
+The band later released their sophomore full length, Black Magic Marker, on San Francisco-based Devil in the Woods Records in October 2008.
 Songs from the album were used on Fox's Joss Whedon directed Dollhouse and ABC's How I Met Your Mother.

 In the summer of 2009 Nicole Fiorentino (Veruca Salt, Spinnerette, Radio Vago) replaced bassist Brian Barbier.
 The band released the Mazzaschi produced third full-length record, Let There Be Light FM.
-Songs from the album were featured on MTV's Jersey Shore, “The MTV Film and TV Awards”, “The MTV Music Awards” and 2012's film, The Vow starring Rachel McAdams and Channing Tatum.
+Songs from the album were featured on MTV's Jersey Shore, the MTV Film and TV Awards, the MTV Music Awards and 2012's film, The Vow starring Rachel McAdams and Channing Tatum.